-Law school is hard and require focus and deep concentration on reading material.
+Law school is hard.
 If you are struggling, I encourage you to seek help.
 If you see someone else struggling, encourage that person to reach out.
 We must take care of ourselves and each other.

 Associate Dean Ratra works with students to resolve issues that might impact their course of study.
 You can reach her by calling or stopping into the Dean's suite or by email at miamy.ratra@tsu.edu.